 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each blue, round, flat-faced, bevelled-edged tablet, scored and imprinted "1" on one side and "P" logo on the other side, contains 1 mg methadone hydrochloride USP.
+Each blue, round, flat-faced, bevelled-edged tablet, scored and imprinted "1" on one side and "P" logo on the other side, contains 1 mg of methadone hydrochloride USP.
 Nonmedicinal ingredients: FD&C Blue No. 1 Lake, lactose, magnesium stearate and microcrystalline cellulose.

-Each peach, round, flat face, bevelled-edged tablet, scored and imprinted "5" on one side and "P" logo on the other side, contains 5 mg methadone hydrochloride USP.
+Each peach, round, flat face, bevelled-edged tablet, scored and imprinted "5" on one side and "P" logo on the other side, contains 5 mg of methadone hydrochloride USP.
 Nonmedicinal ingredients: FD&C Yellow No. 6 Lake, lactose, magnesium stearate and microcrystalline cellulose.

-Each white-to-off-white, biconvex, caplet-shaped tablet, scored and imprinted "25" on one side and "P" logo on the other side, contains 25 mg methadone hydrochloride USP.
+Each white-to-off-white, biconvex, caplet-shaped tablet, scored and imprinted "25" on one side and "P" logo on the other side, contains 25 mg of methadone hydrochloride USP.
 Nonmedicinal ingredients: lactose, magnesium stearate and microcrystalline cellulose.